buckbaskin/RL_Control/Theory.md

 The learning agent attempts to learn the best action for every tuple-state that will minize the Error function (usually demonstrated as maximizing Reward Function, I will generally refer to it as the reward function).
 It does this by calculating and updating a Q-function that is an estimate of the reward (min error in this case) based on a linear combination of the functions on the tuple-state listed above: Error along desired axis, Error off desired axis, Heading Error, Linear Velocity Error, Angular Velocity Error.
 In a theoretical case, the agent "knows" the reward function, because it knows that it is the linear combination of the error functions, but in practice, the desired state will change unpredictably, and the robot will not transition as expected, so the projected future reward should be close to but not necessarily the same as the way it is calculated in hindsight.

 ### Q Learning - Updating the Reward Function estimate
-Coming Soon
+The learning agent updates it's model of the reward function using the equations below.
+For every observed transition between state0 and state1, given a certain action, the reward is calculated, and Q values are updated.

+The new Q value is calculated as old Q + learning rate * (Reward + est future returns).

+&nbsp;&nbsp;&nbsp;&nbsp;Q<sub>new</sub>(s,a) = Q<sub>old</sub>(s,a) +  γ<sub>learning</sub> * (Reward(s,a,s') + γ<sub>future</sub> * max<sub>Twist</sub>[Q<sub>old</sub>(s',a')])

+For a Q-learning approach, the Q-value for a state is the linear weighted sum of the functions of state.
+In this way, the state is not represented by an ever-growing series of variables.
+Instead, the functions identify the state, and allow similar states to "share" learning.

+&nbsp;&nbsp;&nbsp;&nbsp;Q(s,a) = Σ w<sub>i</sub> * f<sub>i</sub>(s)

+Q Learning re-written with the Q = sum of functions notation

+&nbsp;&nbsp;&nbsp;&nbsp;Σ w<sub>i</sub> * f<sub>i</sub>(s) = Σ w<sub>i</sub> * f<sub>i</sub>(s) +  γ * max<sub>Twist</sub>[Q(s',a')]

+So, for each function f in the list of functions of state:

+&nbsp;&nbsp;&nbsp;&nbsp;w<sub>new</sub> * f(s) = w<sub>old</sub> * f(s) + [ γ * max<sub>Twist</sub>[Q(s',a')]]

+The new weight for each of the functions is calculated as:

+&nbsp;&nbsp;&nbsp;&nbsp;w<sub>new</sub> = w<sub>old</sub> + ( γ * max<sub>Twist</sub>[Q(s',a')]) / f(s)

+This creates a new Q function, Q(s,a) = Σ w<sub>i-new</sub> * f<sub>i</sub>(s), that can be used when taking another action.

 ### Taking Action - Given a Q function, find the best action
 Once the robot has identified the best Q function that it can find (in terms of fidelity to the real error), the robot needs to take action.
 In a finite space, it would check every possible action and then choose the one that had the highest resulting Q value (or in this case, the highest probability weighted Q-value because of the stochastic transition).
-In the continuous space of possible Twist commands to give, the maximum Q-value is chosen by first heuristically picking an estimated best Twist, and then using gradient ascent (not exactly, but that's what it is in theory) to ascend from there, finding ever higher Q values iteratively until it can't improve, and it takes that Q value to be it's maximum Q value, and the action that generated it is considered the best action, which is then outputed as the decision.
+In the continuous space of possible Twist commands to give, the minimum Q-value is chosen by first heuristically picking an estimated best Twist, and then using gradient descent (not exactly, but that's what it is in theory) to descend from there, finding ever lower Q values iteratively until it can't improve, and it takes that Q value to be it's maximum Q value, and the action that generated it is considered the best action, which is then outputed as the decision.

+Q(s,a) = Reward(s,a,s') + γ * max<sub>Twist</sub>[Q(s', a')]

+ γ in the above equation is the term that determines the weight given to future success.
+While it makes sense to try to achieve future goals, this will be relatively small because the robot would like to minimize error now.
+Its future predictions are also not necessarily accurate, so it seems to make sense to focus on the short term.

 There are two things to note:
 First, the transition is stochastic, so the agent actually queries the transition models for 10 possible options, which are assumed to be normally distributed, and then uses the average Q value for those options to estimate the probability weighted Q over the entired distribution of possible outcomes for that estimated transition.
 Second, the "gradient ascent" is going to be implemented by iterating in the Twist space (linear velocity x and angular velocity z in the 2D case) to single-variable optimums, and then optimizing the next variable, and looping through the Twist variables until the estimated Q value cannot be improved.
 This will also have to be capped at a certain number of iterations, because with a stochastic transition model, the Q values could come out as some form of alternating cycle.
-In the end, it should still be the agent's best approximation of the maximum probability weighted Q value for a given action.
+Also, there could be a heuristic where, if it achieves some minimum threshold, it is considered close enough, and iteration will stop early.
+In the end, it should still be the agent's best approximation of the maximum probability weighted Q value for a given action, although it may not be perfect, it will be close enough.

 ## Location-Twist/Odom Transition Model (based on IMU data)
 Coming Soon